The Curriculum at Bushvalley

-We have an assembly every Wednesday morning, which is taken once a month by the Rev Jones and the Rev Crowe.
-On the other Wednesdays of the month the classes take it in turns to lead an assembly.
+We have an assembly taken on a Wednesday morning monthly by the Rev Jones and the Rev Crowe.
+On the other weeks our assembly is on a Tuesday afternoon, where each class take it in turns to lead an assembly.

-Each class follows a programme of religious education based on the NEELB Scheme.
+Each class follows a programme of religious education.
 This encourages Christian morals and values.
 RE is non – denominational

-Music tuition is also available to all children from P4 upwards.
-Tuition is provided by members of NEELB'S Music Service
+Music tuition is also available to all children from P2 upwards.
+Tuition is provided by members of EA Music Service.

 Assessments & Reports